Take a Fresh Look at Recommender Systems from an Evaluation Standpoint: Simplified User Preference Modeling

-The missing of the global timeline could be a contributing factor to our \textbf{misunderstanding in user preference} modeling.
 To better understand user preference modeling, let us go back 30 years to learn how collaborative filtering was firstly defined in the Tapestry system~\cite{CF92History}.
 The way that Tapestry system supports collaborative filtering is to let users to read documents recommended by other users.
 The authors give an example in their original paper~\cite{CF92History}.
 A user $u$ wants to read interesting but not all documents from a newsgroup.
 She knows that some users read all of these documents and mark the interesting ones.
 She then can simply choose to read only the documents that are marked interesting by these users.
 Such kind of filtering is conceptually similar to reading only the tweets written or retweeted by the users one follows on Twitter.

-In Tapestry (and similarly Twitter), user preference is directly reflected by the other users he/she follows.
+In Tapestry, user preference is directly reflected by the other users he/she follows.
 A hypothetical extension of the understanding is that if user $u_1$ follows $u_2$, then $u_1$ prefers $u_2$'s \textit{decision making} in judging interesting documents (or retweeting) given the context at that time, \eg when a document is received in the newsgroup.

 Different from Tapestry, where users are empowered to choose who to follow, user preference in mainstream RecSys research is \textit{inferred} from user-item interactions.
 The main underlying assumption is that a user $u$ would prefer the items that are chosen by other users who share similar preferences with $u$.
 Preference similarity between users is reflected by similar user-item interactions in the past.
 If users $u_1$ and $u_2$ both purchased the same mobile phone, then we would consider that $u_1$ and $u_2$ share similar preference, at least on this particular item.
 However, purchasing the same phone may not necessarily reflect that the two users share a similar \textit{decision making} process, if we consider the context changes in a system from time to time.